Excited-State Dynamics in SO2: II. The Role of Triplet States in the Bound State Relaxation Studied by Surface-Hopping Simulations: Introduction

 \section{Introduction}

-Sulphur dioxide is an attractive molecular system which combines a very small system size with many different excited states coupled in a complex way, offering a challenging photodynamics which can be studied with ultra-fast, time-resolved spectroscopic methods and modern high-level ab initio techniques.
+During the last decades, significant progress has been made improving multi-reference ab initio techniques\cite{gonzalez_2012_C_28} and ultra-fast, time-resolved spectroscopic methods.\cite{hertel_2006_RPP_1897, quack_2011__} Consequently, the interest in small model systems is revived because they can be studied in great detail.
+One prominent example is the \ce{SO2} molecule, owing to its relevance in atmospheric processes and the fact that its low-energy excited-state dynamics is still not completely understood.

-In a companion paper,\cite{paperI} (hereafter referred to as paper I) the experimental and theoretical efforts of the last 80~years to characterize the electronic excited states of \ce{SO2} have been surveyed in detail.
-Already in the 1930s,\cite{watson_ultraviolet_1931,clements_absorption_1935} high-resolution absorption spectra of \ce{SO2} were recorded.
-The absorption spectrum features three prominent bands in the near- and medium-UV range, named the forbidden band and the first and second allowed bands.\cite{heicklen_photophysics_1980} Especially the first allowed band between 3.6~eV and 5.1~eV was subject to numerous analyses (reviewed by Herzberg\cite{herzberg_polyatomic_1966} and Heicklen et al.\cite{heicklen_photophysics_1980}) because of its intricate structure.
-From a modern point of view, this band system arises from the transition from the ground state to the vibronically coupled $1^1A_2/1^1B_1$ system (the two lowest excited singlet states).
-M\"uller and K\"oppel\cite{muller_adiabatic_1994} treated this singlet state system using full-dimensional quantum dynamics (QD) and found that the system remains primarily on the lower adiabatic potential energy surface (PES) after excitation.
-An extension of this study has been published very recently.\cite{Leveque2013JCP}
+In a companion paper,\cite{wilkinson_2013_JCP_} (hereafter referred to as Paper~I) the experimental and theoretical efforts of the last 80~years to characterize the electronic excited states of \ce{SO2} have been surveyed in detail, thus, here only a short summary is provided.
+Already in the 1930s, absorption spectra of \ce{SO2} were recorded.\cite{watson_1931_PR_1484,clements_1935_PR_224} The absorption spectrum features three prominent bands in the near- and medium-UV range, named the forbidden band and the first and second allowed bands.\cite{heicklen_1980_RCI_315} Especially the first allowed band between 3.6~eV and 5.1~eV with its intricate vibrational structure was subject to numerous analyses.\cite{metropolis_1941_PR_295, hamada_1974_CJP_1443, hamada_1975_CJP_2555, shaw_1976_CP_155, shaw_1976_CP_165, kullmer_1985_CP_423, baskin_1995_CP_181, bae_1997_CPL_385} A large number of experimental works was reviewed by Herzberg\cite{herzberg_1966__} and Heicklen et al.\cite{heicklen_1980_RCI_315}

+From the point of view of modern ab initio quantum chemistry,\cite{hillier_1971_MP_193, kamiya_1991_BCSJ_2792, muller_1994_CP_107, katagiri_1997_JMS_589, xie_2000_CPL_503, koppel_2000_IJQC_942, li_2006_SCSB_289, dehestani_2011_CTC_1, leveque_2013_JCP_11, xie_2013_JCP_14305} the vibrational band system of the first allowed band arises from the transition from the ground state to the vibronically coupled $1^1B_1/1^1A_2$ system (the two lowest excited singlet states).
+M\"uller and K\"oppel\cite{muller_1994_CP_107} treated this two-state-system using full-dimensional quantum dynamics (QD) and found that the system remains primarily on the lower adiabatic potential energy surface (PES) after excitation.
+Later, L\'ev\^eque et al.\cite{leveque_2013_JCP_11} extended these QD studies, using accurate MRCI potentials, and were able to semi-quantitatively reproduce the lower energy part of the first allowed band and obtained valuable information about the interactions which give rise to the structure of the spectrum.